kriszyp/alkali/README.md

 Updater.AttributeUpdater - This perform updates on an element's attribute.
 This should be constructed with an options object that defines the source `variable`, the associated DOM `element`, and the `name` of the attribute to be updated when the variable changes.

-Updater.TextUpdater - This perform updates on an element's text content.
+Updater.ContentUpdater - This perform updates on an element's text content.
 This should be constructed with an options object that defines the source `variable` and the associated DOM `element` to be updated when the variable changes.

  For example, we could create a simple variable: